WEEK 5: TURKEY TROT 2020

 Forty-three-year old Olympian marathoner Meb Keflezighi provides great advice for runners in an article “Meb’s Tips for Performing into Your 40s and Beyond”.
 He says to listen to your body; it’s safer to err on the side of doing less than more, to avoid injury.
 HIS ADVICE APPLIES TO BEGINNER RUNNERS AND WALKERS as well veterans!
 No matter what your age, the risk of injury increases with over-training.
 Take a break, get enough sleep, make sure you stretch, and perform weekly core and strength work.

-With Thanksgiving travel season upcoming, consider preparing for the increased risk of influenza viral infection this month by obtaining a vaccination at least two weeks prior to your expected departure date.
-CDC recommendations for persons living in or visiting the Northern Hemisphere are to get this done by the end of October.
-Staying healthy means including this important prevention step in your pre-holiday planning activities.
+Although the usual Thanksgiving travel season will be curtailed this year because of COVID-19 infection concerns, consider preparing for the increased risk of influenza viral infection this season by obtaining a vaccination at least two weeks prior to any travel date.
+The usual CDC recommendations for persons living in or visiting the Northern Hemisphere are to get this done by the end of October, and there is more urgency in 2020 to add this anti-viral protection.

 RUN & MOVE HAPPY!